In this post, I will show you EXACTLY how to power clean with the perfect technique using Chinese weightlifting.

 By using your fist (instead of someone else’s), you create the optimal distance for YOU.

-This distance will place the bar over the ball of your foot, which is where you push from at the end of a vertical jump.
+This distance places the bar over the ball of your foot, which is where you push from at the end of a vertical jump.

 Here’s the process from our Chinese weightlifting program to easily measure this distance:

-Then, move yourself toward the bar until your fists touch the bar.
+- Then, move toward the bar until your fists touch the bar.

 Third, move your shins forward until they touch the bar.